-- Verifying Work Hours In all circumstances, it is the responsibility of the applicant to provide third party verification of the number of hours worked, and/or requirement and attendance to an unpaid work setting, including recent loss of employment. - 2.
-Determining Work Hours (Employment) Calculate the individual's work hours by totaling the hours for all representative periods and dividing by the number of pay periods considered.
+- Verifying Work Hours In all circumstances it is the responsibility of the applicant to provide third party verification of the number of hours worked, and/or requirement and attendance to an unpaid work setting, including recent loss of employment and job to return to if the applicant is on medical leave. - 2.
+[Determining Work Hours (Employment) Calculate the individual's work hours by totaling the hours for all representative periods and dividing by the number of pay periods considered.
 Divide that number (the average number of hours per pay period) by the corresponding Multiplier on the table below to determine the average hours per week.
 Once the average number of hours per week has been determined, compare the average to the Required Work Hours below.
-The client's work hours are not rounded up when being considered for eligibility.
+The client's work hours are not rounded up when being considered for eligibility.]